Innovation Challenges

 Challenge Owner(s)Maha Chemicals

-Sustainable Surfactant Solution Using Biotechnology
+Biotechnology-based Sustainable Surfactant Solution

 Maha Chemicals Asia is a chemicals and solutions provider with offices in twelve countries across Asia.
 They specialise in the distribution of a wide range of industrial chemicals, specialty chemicals, and raw materials for various industries including personal care, food and beverages, agriculture, and pharmaceuticals.
 By 2025, Maha hopes to achieve sustainability in 80% of the solutions they provide to their partners - both business and environmental sustainability.